domscontent/domscontent.github.io/_pages/services.md

 I’ll build and send your new email marketing campaign, and then we will tweak and scale it.

 **What you get:**
-- Custom emails for your audience
+- Bespoke email campaign for your offer
-- Email sending + inbox setup (or I train you)
+- Campaign support to optimise campaign messaging
-- Campaign support to optimise replies
+- Adhering to email marketing best pratice (and I can train you)

 **Starts from £300/email OR a % of attributed revenue from the campaign**

 ---

-### AI automation & AI agent consultation 🤖
+### AI agent consultation & business process automations 🤖

-Curious about AI agents or AI workflow automation?
+Curious about AI agents or automating your business operations?

-**1:1 consultations and custom project support for:**
+**1:1 consultations and custom projects for:**
 - Business process automation
 - Building custom workflows with n8n
 - Implementing AI agents for task automation